-Section 11: OUTDOOR RECREATIONAL AND SPORTS ACTIVITIES.
+OUTDOOR RECREATIONAL AND SPORTS ACTIVITIES.

-Individual sports and recreational training activities are hereby authorized during the hours permitted under the lockdown for training and recreational purposes only, exercising individually, without physical contact, in different sport modalities, such as combat sports and mixed martial arts, basketball, volleyball, baseball, handball, soccer, boxing, judo, taekwondo, and swimming, and in strict compliance with the rules and directives issued by the Secretary of the Department of Sports and Recreation for these purposes.
-COMPETITIVE ACTIVITIES, BE THEY PROFESSIONAL OR OTHERWISE, ARE NOT PERMITTED.
+Individual sports and recreational training activities are hereby authorized from Monday to Sunday during the hours permitted under the curfew, for training and recreational purposes only, by exercising individually, without physical contact, in different sport modalities, such as combat sports and mixed martial arts, basketball, volleyball, baseball, handball, soccer, boxing, judo, taekwondo, and swimming, and in strict compliance with the rules and directives issued by the Secretary of the Department of Sports and Recreation for these purposes.

 Limited use of beaches, reserves, golf clubs, parks, playing fields, gyms, and cockfighting arenas shall be permitted, subject to the guidelines and restrictions imposed by the Government of Puerto Rico, the Secretary of the Department of Sports and Recreation, or the municipality where said facility is located.
-Pools may operate at thirty percent (30%) of their design capacity.
-This includes pools located within residential complexes, where a pool use protocol must be in place and where appropriate supervision must be provided to ensure strict compliance of said protocol.
-It is important to clarify that gyms and pools are the only common areas that may be used in residential complexes, at thirty (30) percent of their capacity.
-Other common areas, such as club houses, recreational parks, or any other similar facility, shall remain closed.
-The Secretary of the Department of Sports and Recreation may issue additional guidelines.
+Pools and parks located within residential complexes, including those subject to the horizontal property regime, are authorized to operate at thirty percent (30%) of their design capacity while this Executive Order is in effect, subject to physical distancing rules and other precautionary measures.
+However, the consumption of alcoholic beverages is strictly prohibited.
+It is important to clarify that the use of gyms in residential complexes shall be limited to thirty percent (30%) of their capacity, provided that they will be able to undertake the necessary monitoring to enforce faithful compliance with all precautionary measures, physical distancing rules, and the mandatory use of face masks at all times.
+Other common areas, such as club houses, shall remain closed.
+The homeowners association of each residential complex shall be responsible for issuing the rules to be followed by their residents in order to comply with this Executive Order.
+The Secretary of the Department of

+Sports and Recreation may issue additional guidelines.

-In carrying out the authorized activities, citizens must make sure to keep the recommended six (6)-foot distance from other people.
+In carrying out the authorized activities, citizens must make sure to keep the recommended ten (10)-feet distance from other people.
 If exercising at the same time as another person, they must position themselves diagonally so as not to face each other.
 To the extent possible, a face mask, scarf, or bandanna must be used to cover their mouth and nose while exercising, as recommended.